Karunamay-km/write-ups/THM/Hammer/hammer_challenge.md

 ![decode jwt](./jwt.png)

 In the payload section, the role is `user`.
 Also, look at the `kid` key in the header section.
-The `kid` tells the server where to find the secret used to sign the token.
+The `kid` tells the server where to find the secret that is used to sign the token.

 We can change the role to `admin` and use the token we downloaded earlier to sign the new token.
 And we will point to the `188ade1.key` file in the `kid` value.